Plautus: Means of expression

 There are certain ways in which Plautus expressed himself in his plays, and these individual means of expression give a certain flair to his style of writing.
 The means of expression are not always specific to the writer, i.e., idiosyncratic, yet they are characteristic of the writer.
 Two examples of these characteristic means of expression are the use of proverbs and the use of Greek language in the plays of Plautus.

 Plautus employed the use of proverbs in many of his plays.
 Proverbs would address a certain genre such as law, religion, medicine, trades, crafts, and seafaring.
-Plautus' proverbs and proverbial expressions number into the hundreds.
+Plautus's proverbs and proverbial expressions number into the hundreds.
 They sometimes appear alone or interwoven within a speech.
 The most common appearance of proverbs in Plautus appears to be at the end of a soliloquy.
 Plautus does this for dramatic effect to emphasize a point.

 Further interwoven into the plays of Plautus and just as common as the use of proverbs is the use of Greek within the texts of the plays.
 J. N. Hough suggests that Plautus's use of Greek is for artistic purposes and not simply because a Latin phrase will not fit the meter.
 Greek words are used when describing foods, oils, perfumes, etc. This is similar to the use of French terms in the English language such as garçon or rendezvous.
 These words give the language a French flair just as Greek did to the Latin-speaking Romans.
 Slaves or characters of low standing speak much of the Greek.
 One possible explanation for this is that many Roman slaves were foreigners of Greek origin.

 Plautus would sometimes incorporate passages in other languages as well in places where it would suit his characters.
 A noteworthy example is the use of two prayers in Punic in Poenulus, spoken by the Carthaginian elder Hanno, which are significant to Semitic linguistics because they preserve the Carthaginian pronunciation of the vowels.
 Unlike Greek, Plautus most probably did not speak Punic himself, nor was the audience likely to understand it.
 The text of the prayers themselves was probably provided by a Carthaginian informant, and Plautus incorporated it to emphasize the authenticity and foreignness of Hanno's character.